issr3/d2l-en/chapter_introduction/index.md

 This is, after all, the source of the famous MNIST dataset of handwritten digits.
-The same applies to reading checks for bank deposits and scoring creditworthiness of applicants.
+The same applies to reading cheques for bank deposits and scoring creditworthiness of applicants.
 Financial transactions are checked for fraud automatically.
 This forms the backbone of many e-commerce payment systems,